QED corrections to the big-bang nucleosynthesis reaction rates: Vacuum polarization corrections

-Let us emphasize again that once we can use reliable data in the range $E_K = 100-200\,{\rm keV}$, as should be available in the future \cite{Gus17}, then this correction would no longer need to be taken into account.
+Let us emphasize again that we have only performed a crude estimation of the correction, since once we can use reliable data in the range $E_K = 100-200\,{\rm keV}$, as should be available in the future \cite{Gus17}, then this correction would no longer need to be taken into account.
+Alternatively, if the theoretical extrapolation are still used, future precision calculations of the nuclear reaction rates could include the Uehling-Serber correction into account directly in the asymptotics of the Coulomb wave functions.